 7. Learn to generate a low income – Use your skills!

 Once you go off the grid, you will have more free time than you did before.
 Is better to know in advance how can you make good use of this free time.
 Identify which are your stronger skills, how can you develop them and most importantly, how can you make money from them.
-Maybe you’re a good handyman, or maybe the hobbies you had as a kid could earn you some money now.
+Maybe you’re a good handyman, or perhaps the hobbies you had as a kid could earn you some money now.
 It is all up to you, how you reinvent yourself and how you thrive when you live off-grid.

 Keep in mind that to live off-grid will require some extra protection measures for you and your loved ones.
 You never know how the world can change and what dangers might lay ahead.
 Some people decide to go and live off-grid in remote areas and they stockpile on guns and ammunition to fend for themselves, while others prefer the safety of their new off-grid community.
 Whatever your choice will be, you have to make sure you’ve taken all the possible precautionary measures and you’ve assured the proper safety for your loved ones.

 Get your hands on some reliable weapons, a good cleaning kit and stockpile some ammo.
-You are your best bodyguard and you should make sure the good thing you’ve built for your family lasts.
+You are your best bodyguard and you should make sure the right thing you’ve built for your family lasts.
 Learn how to protect your home as there are many ways to do it, this video will teach you more.
 Once you’ve taken care of the safety factor is time to move to the next step.

 9. Don’t just survive, thrive!